 How come in movies when a family moves into a new home it’s full of cool stuff?
 Dolls, antiques, books full of demonic incantations, stuff like that?
 The only thing I ever found in a new place was a mattress with some suspicious stains.
-In Know Fear the lucky family not only get the demonic book, they get the demon as an added bonus.
+In Know Fear the lucky family not only gets the demonic book, but they also get the demon as an added bonus.

 Donald (David Alan Basche, War of the Worlds) and his wife Wendy (Amy Carlson, Anamorph) move into a new house.
 One they probably picked up cheap due to the previous owners being killed by a demon in the film’s prologue.
 Their nephew Charlie (Jack DiFalco, Silo) and niece Jami (Mallory Bechtel, Hereditary) are helping out when Jami gets locked in a room whose door doesn’t have a lock.
 Since she’s an aspiring YouTube ghost hunter this excites her as much as it scares her.
 She’s about to get a lot more to be excited about as Wendy cuts her hand and bleeds onto the book we saw the previous owners using.

 Know Fear doesn’t waste any time getting the ball rolling.
-By fifteen minutes into its seventy seven minute runtime the demon has made his presence known and Wendy is acting strange.
-Being a low budget film this takes the form of strange noises, photos falling off the wall, Wendy chanting in what sounds like Latin.
+By fifteen minutes into its seventy-seven-minute runtime, the demon has made his presence known and Wendy is acting strange.
+Being a low-budget film this takes the form of strange noises, photos falling off the wall, and Wendy chanting in what sounds like Latin.
 But when she decides to cook her hand along with the ground beef it’s obvious something is very wrong.

 The work was heavily inspired by cosmic horror writers like HP Lovecraft and films like “Evil Dead,” “Halloween,” “Hellraiser,” and “The Conjuring.”
 Our goal was to pay homage to the kinds of horror films we love and passionately create our own space in the genre for something new.Jamison M. LoCascio